-The regional models use geographic regions for analysis, either selected counties or LPHA regions.
+The regional models use LPHA regions as the unit of analysis and, within the Metro LPHA region, counties.
 The LPHA regions are based on local public health agency coalitions.
 There are 11 LPHA regions in Colorado: Central, Central Mountains, East Central, Metro, Northeast, Northwest, San Luis Valley, South Central, Southeast, Southwest, and the West Central Partnership (Table 1 and Figure 1).
-County-level models have been created for selected counties, including El Paso and the counties within the Metro LPHA region.
-Within the Metro LPHA region, there is sufficient population to allow generation of county-level estimates for seven of the nine counties which is generally consistent with mixing patterns.
+Within the Metro LPHA region, there is sufficient population to allow generation of county-level estimates for seven of the nine counties which is generally consisten with mixing patterns.
 Clear Creek and Gilpin counties have small populations (9,379 and 5,924 residents, respectively) which prevented us from generating independent estimates for these counties.
 Instead, Jefferson, Clear Creek and Gilpin counties are combined into a single unit for estimation (we refer to this unit as "Jefferson plus"), due to the considerable mixing across these counties.
 We note that Jefferson County comprises 97% of the population in these three counties.